 Understanding pricing is half the battle.
 Here is how to get the most value for your money.

+Book during wave season (January–March).
 This is when cruise lines roll out their most aggressive promotions.
-You will find free drink packages, onboard credit ($50–500 per cabin), reduced deposits, and buy-one-get-one-free companion fares.
-The savings can be substantial — $500–1,500 per cabin compared to booking the same sailing in June.
+Free drink packages, onboard credit ($50–500 per cabin), reduced deposits, BOGO companion fares.
+Savings vs the same sailing in June: $500–1,500 per cabin.

-The best cabins — aft balconies, midship suites, family cabins — sell out months in advance, especially on popular itineraries (Alaska June/July, Mediterranean summer, holiday sailings).
-Booking 9–18 months ahead gives you the widest selection and often the lowest base fare.
+Book early for the best selection.
+The best cabins — aft balconies, midship suites, family cabins — sell out months ahead, especially on popular itineraries (Alaska summer, Mediterranean summer, holiday sailings).
+Booking 9–18 months out gives you the widest selection and often the lowest base fare.

-Many cruise lines offer a price-drop guarantee (Carnival's "Early Saver," Royal Caribbean's "Best Price Guarantee") that allows you to rebook at a lower fare if the price drops after you book.
-Even without a formal guarantee, calling the cruise line or your travel agent when you spot a lower price often results in an adjustment or onboard credit.
+Watch for price drops after booking.
+Many lines offer a price-drop guarantee (Carnival's "Early Saver," Royal Caribbean's "Best Price Guarantee") that lets you rebook at a lower fare.
+Even without a formal guarantee, calling the line or your agent when you spot a drop often results in an adjustment or onboard credit.

-When ships move between seasonal routes — say, from the Caribbean to Europe in spring — they offer "repositioning" sailings at steep discounts.
-A 14-night transatlantic repositioning cruise might cost less than a 7-night Caribbean sailing.
-The trade-off: most days are at sea, with limited port calls.
+Consider repositioning cruises.
+When ships move between seasonal routes — Caribbean to Europe in spring — they offer deeply discounted "repositioning" sailings.
+A 14-night transatlantic repo might cost less than a 7-night Caribbean.
+Trade-off: most days are at sea, with limited port calls.
 If you love sea days, this is a bargain.

-Cruise-specialized travel agents earn their commission from the cruise line, not from you.
+Use a cruise-specialized travel agent.
+They earn their commission from the cruise line, not from you.
 They often have access to group rates, exclusive perks (onboard credit, cabin upgrades), and can help you navigate the pricing complexity.
-A good agent will present options across multiple lines and help you calculate the true all-in cost.

-When comparing cruises, do not compare base fares.
-Compare the total per-night cost including all extras you consider essential.
-A cruise that costs $150/night with everything included is a better deal than one that costs $100/night base but $250/night all-in.
+Compare the right number.
+Do not compare base fares.
+Compare the total per-night cost including all extras you would actually buy.
+A cruise that costs $150/night with everything included is a better deal than one at $100/night base but $250/night all-in.

-Let us walk through a realistic budget for a couple on a 7-night mainstream Caribbean cruise.
+A realistic budget for a couple on a 7-night mainstream Caribbean balcony cruise.
+Numbers are typical, not extreme.

 |---|---|---|